bkowalczyk21/engineering-portfolio/src/content/posts/2018-09-13-cocoanec-readiation-model.md

 ```
 <center><span style="color:#777777;"> Wire-Grid Model of Two Interacting Horn Antennas and Corresponding 3D Antenna Pattern Output </span></center>

-In order for Dr. Kowalczyk to further corroborate the breakthrough in his findings he needed to ensure that they RF field he was testing in was behaving according to his predictions.
+In order for Dr. Kowalczyk to further corroborate the breakthrough in his findings he needed to ensure that the RF field he was testing in was behaving according to his predictions.

  - I wrote a CocoaNEC model for the output of two interacting double ridged waveguide horn antennas positioned one meter part and pointed at eachother radiating at 1000 MHz.

- - By comparing theoretical output with field meausrements, Dr. Kowalczyk was able to further deonstrate that other effects beyond the complex permittivity of the obstructuve materials between the antennas must be influencing the transmitted microwave field.
+ - By comparing theoretical output with field meausrements, Dr. Kowalczyk was able to further demonstrate that other effects beyond the complex permittivity of the obstructuve materials between the antennas must be influencing the transmitted microwave field.

  If the field signal amplitude were solely due to the frequency of the radiated field and the dimensions of the obstructive sample, it would be expected that the observed reduction in field signal loss would increase continuously with frequency due to lensing effects.
 Instead, **signal gain was recorded!**